mako-ai/mono/README.md

-pnpm run dev                # Start API, frontend, and Inngest dev server pnpm run api:dev            # Start API server only (defaults to port 8080) pnpm run app:dev            # Start frontend only (defaults to port 5173)
+pnpm run dev                # Start API, frontend, and Inngest dev server pnpm run api:dev            # Start API server only (defaults to port 8080) pnpm run app:dev            # Start frontend only (defaults to port 5173) pnpm run website:dev        # Start the marketing website on http://localhost:3000
 ```

+## Public Website

+The public-facing marketing site lives in the `website` package, built with Next.js, Tailwind CSS, and ready to deploy on Vercel.

+- `pnpm run website:dev` – run the site locally at http://localhost:3000
+- `pnpm run website:build` – create a production build (the command Vercel will run)
+- `pnpm run website:lint` – check the site with ESLint/Next rules

+When deploying to Vercel, point the project at the repo root, set the framework preset to Next.js, and override the build command to `pnpm --filter website run build` so only the marketing site is built in that environment.

 ## Query Runner